EDWARD DE VERE and the REBIRTH OF THE AUTHOR

 The plays, of course, did not write themselves – but nor were they composed by Gulielmus filius Johannes Shakspere of Stratford-upon-Avon, who was barely literate.
 The name Shakspere is thought to be a phonetic spelling of the Norman name Jacques-Pierre; the name Shakespeare or Shake-speare is a contrived pun, deliberately chosen for its classical connotations, a soubriquet for Minerva, the ‘spear-shaker’.
 The two names are not the same, either in spelling or provenance.
 But they are close enough for the misdirection.

 Ben Jonson eulogizes him as ‘My Beloved, The Author’ in the title of his riddling Preface to the 1623 Folio edition.
-‘William Shakespeare’ was a nom-de-plume and a nom-de-guerre, a pseudonym or more properly an allonym adopted by the writer in question, who speaks from behind a mask, and speaks very directly to us today.
+‘William Shakespeare’ was a nom-de-plume and a nom-de-guerre, a pseudonym or perhaps an allonym adopted by the writer in question, who speaks from behind a mask, and speaks very directly to us today.
 His identity has been known now for almost a hundred years – since J Thomas Looney exposed it in his definitive work of literary-historical detection, Shakespeare Identified in Edward de Vere, 17th Earl of Oxford (1920).
 This ground-breaking investigation establishes the identity of The Author beyond reasonable doubt, and provides a framework for extremely productive research by talented, highly qualified literary historians ever since.
 But nearly a century later, thanks to the intransigence of Academia and the resistance of commercial interests, Shakespeare’s revealed identity is still not widely known – and this despite the fact that de Vere is so explosively relevant to our own times.

 We should not be surprised that the Earl chose to disguise his identity.
 Drama, after all, is multiplicity, the prismatic refraction of personality.
 De Vere lived in a dangerous age for writers, the age of the Cecils, Archbishop Whitgift and the English Inquisition; the age of Elizabeth, queen of eyes and ears.
 And so The Author made himself invisible.
 Art is simultaneous revelation and concealment.
 He revealed himself in his works and concealaed himself behind them.